 J. Pricing of your goods/services It will be assumed that you know how you will set your prices.
 Summarize how you will be doing that.
 YOUR NOTES You may want to identify some of your competitor pricings in this section.
 And that will allow you to determine what the average pricing is.
 Are there any governing laws to the pricing of your goods/services, if so, identify here.
 How will your customer pay for your goods/ services?
 What functions will you have in place and what options will you offer to your customers?
 Is your new business something that developed from a hobby of yours?
 Now is the time to think about making it a profitable business.
 K. Customer Service This reflects your mission and vision statement.
 How important is customer service to you and your business?
 How will you review the success of your customer service?
-How is responsible for quality and consistent customer service?
+Who is responsible for quality and consistent customer service?
 Will you have any rewards or perks to returning customers?
 In your business plan, comment on how important customer service will be and how is it a key success factor.
-Thow is it a key success factor.
-A SEAL STATE OF 41.13

-Business Plan
+Business plan